Introduction of Three-Tier AWS Architecture

 Locate the correct VPC from the VPC ID drop-down.

-Here in this blog, we will be making 6 subnets.
-Every subnet needs a CIDR block and also each of these will fall into one of the two availability zones.
+In this blog, we will create 6 subnets.
+Every subnet needs a CIDR block, and each will fall into one of the two availability zones.

 The division of the subnets is as follows: